There are completely different criteria for buying an investment property versus buying a home to live in.

 When searching for your own home, you’re more focused on personal matters such as proximity to your work, your child’s school, and if it has all the features you want.

-On the other hand, when it comes to searching for an investment property you tend to focus more on the rental yield, local vacancy rate and capital growth potential.
-The ideal home loan for your investment property may also have different features compared to your home mortgage.
+When it comes to searching for an investment property you tend to focus more on the rental yield, local vacancy rate and capital growth potential.
+The ideal home loan for your investment property may also have different features compared to your owner occupied home loan.

-Every investor knows that an investment home loan should cater to their investing needs.
+An investment home loan should cater to each different investor’s needs.
 Here are the top things to look out for when choosing the best home loan for your investment property: